lcwarners/sewer-defect-detection/README.md

 * To handle videos files, _os_ and _moviepy_ are used.
 * To label data for active learning the library _superintendent_ was used.

+The active learning interface requires Python 3.7.11 and TensorFlow 2.7.0.

 ## Architecture

 ### Data Augmentation